elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-basic-syntax.md

 ---

-### What is difference between function declarations and class declarations?
+### What is the difference between function declarations and class declarations?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> An important difference between function declarations and class declarations is that function declarations are hoisted, and class declarations are not.
-Another difference is that function declarations can be declare at any point in your code.
+  <div><strong>Interview Response:</strong> A significant difference between a function declaration and a class declaration is that a function declaration gets hoisted, and class declarations are not.
+Another difference is that those function declarations get declared at any point in your code.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />